brianvanburken/brianvanburken.github.io/_posts/2018-08-13-maybe-dont-use-maybe.md

 possible cases means fewer possible bugs, makes it easier to test, and easier to reason about what the code can do.
 Another small advantage is that you won't have to write tests for the other weird cases.
 If you try to write such a test the compiler just won't allow you.
-Thus we don't need to write any tests and save time.
+Thus, we don't need to write any tests and save time.
 With this, we fixed our bug using the powerful Elm type system.

-You can check out the final [SSCCE](http://sscce.org/) here:
+You can check out the final SSCCE here:
 [https://ellie-app.com/embed/PnhF7yzQtra1]()

 If you are interested in learning more about fixing similar problems in your Elm application I highly recommend to watch
 [Making Impossible States Impossible](https://www.youtube.com/watch?v=IcgmSRJHu_8) by Richard Feldman.

+*[SSCCE]: Short, Self Contained, Correct (Compilable), Example